curthenrichs/curthenrichs.github.io/static/media/ResumeDescription.45efa5e6.md

 to me is that I am, in some capacity, adding value when I develop a system.

-I am interested and have experience in three areas of work:
+I am interested and have experience in these areas of work:
-- Robotics
 - Embedded Systems
+- Human-Robot Interaction
-- Software
+- Software Development

 &nbsp;